 - Venue – online

-The overall aim of the seminar is to tie together previous work in theories of change with practical applications in schools and then to identify specific opportunities for games/playful activities to assist in enabling and inspiring that change.
+The overall aim of the seminar was to tie together previous work in theories of change with practical applications in schools and then to identify specific opportunities for games/playful activities to assist in enabling and inspiring that change.

 14:00 – 14:10 – Welcome and project update, presenting the toolkit structure, Dr Nataša Pantić